 While source-level tracking is static, keyword-level tracking is dynamic — tracking the full visitor journey as users navigate to, from, and around your website.
-Keyword tracking is also the only way you can see conversions in AdWords, matching call conversions to your keyword bids.
+Keyword tracking is also the only way you can see conversions in Ads, matching call conversions to your keyword bids.

 Keyword tracking uses the DNI integration with a group of tracking numbers (called keyword pools) to assign unique tracking numbers to individual customers.
 Once DNI is integrated, set up a keyword tracking pool to create a group of tracking numbers that will accommodate peak traffic times on your website.